 Welcome to our little tweetstorm, and thank you for raising your voice against arctic drilling.
-If you have not already sent your second letter, opposing drilling in the Arctic National Wildlife Refuge, please do so before March 13, 2019.
-Everything you need for your submission can be found here.
+If you have not already voiced your opposition to drilling in the Arctic National Wildlife Refuge, find talking points here.

 All tweets are automated, please close your twitter window prior to tweeting and open this link on your browser.
 Tap “Tweet This” at the end of each tweet to send.
 Please tweet as often as possible, with an emphasis on March 13th.
 Many tweets leave plenty of room for you to add your own thoughts or handles.

 1. The Bureau of Land Management report estimates that future development in the refuge could result in up to 1,745 oil spills by 2050, including six “large” events of at least 1,000 gallons. bit.ly/2REySdH #ProtectTheArctic Tweet This